IntelliGRC/intelligrc-fedramp-20x/README.md

 IntelliGRC is pleased to present our final submission for the **FedRAMP 20x Phase One** pilot.
-This submission builds upon our earlier work and reflects our dedication to supporting the PMO’s vision for faster, more transparent, and scalable compliance authorizations.
+This submission is meant to reflect our dedication to supporting our vision for faster, more transparent, and scalable compliance authorizations.

 ---